-MN Board of Water and Soil Resource s c / o Accounting Coordinator 520 Lafayette Road St. Paul, MN 55155 651-296-3767 This document provides the guidance for implementing contracts, commonly called cost share or conservation practice contracts, with land occupiers.
-For contract implementation requirements specific to a particular grant or funding source, refer to the State grant rules, policies, agreements, and work plans for that source.
+This document provides the guidance for implementing contracts, commonly called cost share or conservation practice contracts, with land occupiers.
+All BWSR grant recipient expenditure of funds providing financial assistance to landowners requires a contract with the landowner or land occupier.
+For contract implementation requirements specific to a particular grant or funding source, refer to the State grant rules, policies, agreements, and work plans for that funding source.
 Additionally, the guidance presented here assumes a specific parcel or location for a potential project has already been identified through planning or resource assessment.

-Note: for the purposes of this document, land occupier means a person, corporation, or legal entity that holds title to or is in possession of land as an owner, lessee, tenant, or otherwise.
+Note: For the purposes of this document, land occupier means a person, corporation, or legal entity that holds title to or is in possession of land as an owner, lessee, tenant, or otherwise.